Creating a Suspended Ceiling

 - In the Default Settings dialog, select Floor and click the Edit button.
-On the Structure tab of the Floor Defaults dialog for the current floor:
+On the Structure panel of the Floor Defaults dialog for the current floor:

 - Notice that the Ceiling Finish has a thickness of 24 1/2".
 This is because when the Default checkbox is checked, the Floor Defaults will inherit its Ceiling Finish from the Normal Room Defaults.

-- Increase the Ceiling Height value to accomodate the Ceiling Finish.
+- Increase the Ceiling Height value to accommodate the Ceiling Finish.
 In this example, 144" (twelve feet) is used.

 - Click OK to close the dialog and apply your change, then click the Done button to close the Default Settings dialog, as well.